Kros-sk/Kros.AspNetCore/src/Kros.AspNetCore/README.md

 ## BaseStartup

 Základná `Startup` trieda obsahujúca nastavenie `appsettings.json` a konfiguráciu `CORS` policy.
 V `development` režime sú pre `CORS` povolené všetky domény.

+## Authorization

+[PR #19](https://github.com/Kros-sk/Kros.AspNetCore/pull/19) adds the ability to authorize internal (downstream) services behind the api gateway.

+The Api gateway will use `GatewayAuthorizationMiddleware` middleware to contact the authorization service to forward the `Authorization Header` from the original request.
+Your authorization service will validate this token and create new credential token to be routed to internal services.

+To add middleware, you must first register the related services `services.AddGatewayJwtAuthorization()` and then register `app.UseGatewayJwtAuthorization()` to the pipeline.

+You can use `JwtAuthorizationHelper` to generate a Jwt token.